ShivrajRameshPatil/ShivrajPatil/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="375" height="240"/>

-I'm Shivraj Patil, a data enthusiast.
-My career pursuit is towards becoming a Data Analyst/ Engineer.
+I'm Shivraj Patil, a data enthusiast with a career pursuit toward becoming a Data Analyst/Engineer, driven by a passion for uncovering insights and creating impactful solutions.

 Below are the DATA related projects I have done! 😄